Aims and scope

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

-In 2016, the publication costs for BPDED were covered by The Dachverband Dialektisch Behaviorale Therapie (DDBT), so authors do not need to pay an article-processing charge.
+Currently, the publication costs for Borderline Personality Disorders and Emotion Dysregulation are covered by The Dachverband Dialektisch Behaviorale Therapie (DDBT), so authors do not need to pay an article-processing charge.

 All articles published in Borderline Personality Disorder and Emotion Dysregulation are included in PubMed, PubMed Central and DOAJ.